 Yesterday announced that it is considering partnering with manufacturers to develop any powder material for their specific application.

-an industrial printhead that judiciously picks binder into a bed of powder particles producing a solid part one layer at a time, almost like printing on sheets of paper.
+an industrial printhead that selectively chooses a binder from a bed of powder particles to produce a solid object one layer at a time, similar to printing on paper sheets.

 Launched in the late ’90s, the company’s RTS-300 was the first commercially available metal binder jet system.

-later ExOne began binder jetting sand for metal casting cores and moulds.
+later ExOne began binder jetting sand for metal casting cores and molds.

 which is starting to gain more recognition because of ExOne’s progress in binder chemistries and machine design.